 My message continues to be different

-Walking into the therapist’s office, you sit down, look up at your therapist, and behold their eyes peering at you and assessing your mental status before you even speak.
+Walking into the therapists office, you sit down, look up at your therapist, and behold his or her eyes peering at you and assessing your mental status before you even speak.
 It is at that very moment that the floodgates of emotions, insecurities, vulnerabilities open up.
 You glance […]

 You must be logged in to post a comment.